NikkeiR/ThirdSprint/README.md

 ## Installation

 - Clone the repository to AMPPS or XAMPP root folder
-- Import ".sql" script into local SQL server and create a database
+- Import "thirdSprint.sql" script into local SQL server and create a database
 - Open the path where you can launch php interpreter, e.g. http://localhost/thirdsprint

 ## Author